Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

   - Content: `{"id": UUID}`

 ##### PUT /workflows/WORKFLOW_ID
+Updates a workflow with the workflow specification sent in the body.
+This will create a new version of the workflow.
 ###### Body
 A workflow definition as per the [workflow definition spec](mwm-workflow-spec.md).
 May include a partial schema - the included attributes will be updated in the Workflow.